 Applications for most grad programs don’t open up until about 9 months before you would start school.
 However, grad school will likely be on your mind sooner, and you should start setting yourself up for success long before.

 Maybe you already know what you want to study in grad school, or maybe you’re still deciding.
-Narrow down your interests and determine your field before forging ahead.
+About 2 years before you want to go to grad school narrow down your interests and determine your field before forging ahead.

 - Compile a list of disciplines and programs that interest you.
 Find advisors at your school to offer their perspectives on various professions and degree paths.
 If you are already in the workforce or out of school, talk with supervisors, mentors, and trusted colleagues.
 Visit programs’ websites, request brochures, and attend open houses.

 - Learn the difference between master’s, professional, and doctoral programs in your field.
 Which best suits your timeline and career goals?

 - Research specific schools.
 Consider factors like location, cost, reputation, competitiveness, and whether the school is public or private.

 - Look into the average credentials of matriculants at your prospective schools to determine which ones you should target.

 - Explore the earning potential of each of your possible degree paths.